mounirsabry/SE2_Project/README.md

 The project purpose is to practise web services on e-commerce.
 The used programming language: JAVA

+How to use the program.
+You can run the project in your IDE or run through docker, either ways the requirements are constants.
+Since we use maven, you should have no worry about spring boot and other staff.
+However, since maven will not handle the installation of MySQL Server (or the DBMS if you choice to change it) into your device.
+You will have to install it, either directly in case you used the IDE or jar file or through MySQL image in docker.

+Once you have the project and installed Mysql, all you have to do is to make sure that mysql server is running, then run the application, the application will start the spring boot server to accept your requests, you case send command to the server using browser or postman via the url "localhost:8080" followed the name of the service you want to use.
+You can find all the available api functions in API_Functions class in se2_project package.

 Detailed.
   On this project we build web services to enable e-commerce application for customers to buy and sell goods online.
 The project uses maven for handling dependenices and uses docker for simplifing the installation and testing process.